Consistent Online Gaussian Process Regression Without the Sample Complexity Bottleneck

 Our memory-reduction technique relies on the following conceptual link between sparsity in stochastic programming and Bayesian inference: a typical Lyapunov (potential) function of a online supervised learning algorithm is the mean sub-optimality, which quantifies the ``energy" in an optimization algorithm.
 If the method has been appropriately designed, the Lyapunov function is negative semi-definite, and thus flows to the minimum energy state, yielding convergence to optimality \citep{khalil1996noninear}.
 When sparsity considerations are additionally present, the role of a proximal \citep{atchade2014stochastic}/hard-thresholding \citep{nguyen2017linear} operator in tandem with the descent direction must be analyzed to establish decrement in expectation.

-Motivated by the convergence of stochastic gradient hard-thresholding algorithms and their use in sparse nonparametric function estimation \citep{koppel2019parsimonious}, we seek a Lyapunov function of the sequential Bayesian MAP update for GPs, and develop a custom hard-thresholding projection that preserves its per-step behavior.
+Motivated by the {stabililty analysis} of stochastic gradient hard-thresholding algorithms and {related notions} in sparse nonparametric function estimation \citep{koppel2019parsimonious}, we seek a Lyapunov function of the sequential Bayesian {a posteriori} update for GPs, and develop a custom hard-thresholding projection that preserves its per-step behavior.
 In Bayesian inference, there is no optimization iterate or gradient, but instead only posterior estimates and their associated distributions.
-Thus, to quantify convergence, we propose measuring how far the empirical posterior is from its population ground truth according to some metric, which actually quantifies distance from \emph{posterior consistency} \citep{barron1999consistency}. {More specifically, $y_t$ is assumed to follow some unknown generating process $f_0$ corrupted by noise, whose associated posterior distribution is denoted as $\rho_0$.
+Thus, to quantify convergence, we propose measuring how far the empirical posterior is from {the true posterior distribution} according to some {distributional} metric, which actually quantifies distance from \emph{posterior consistency} \citep{barron1999consistency}. {More specifically, $y_t$ is assumed to follow some unknown generating process $f_0$ corrupted by noise, whose associated posterior distribution is denoted as $\rho_0$.
 These entities are then used to define a notion of distributional convergence in Lemma \ref{lemma:posterior_consistency}.}

 We fix our choice of metric as the Hellinger distance due to the fact that it is easily computable for two multivariate Gaussians \citep{abou2012note}.
 For two continuous distributions $\nu(\bbx)$ and $\lambda(\bbx)$ over feature space $\ccalX$, the Hellinger distance is defined as